ScopeOpen/Discord-XP/docs/setup.md

 Install Git [StableGit](https://git-scm.com/downloads): Used to download this repository

+For easier access install the GitHub app [Github](https://desktop.github.com/): Not Required

 `1` **First:** You will need your discord token to run this SelfBot/XP-Grinder.
 You can either do the traditional way [Get Your Discord Token!](https://www.youtube.com/watch?v=YEgFvgg7ZPI).
 Or use my script: [Get Your Discord Token (BY ME)](https://github.com/ScopeOpen/Get-Token)

 `2` **Second:** Once you have your discord token you need to input it in **brackets ""** of the token section of `config.json` like in the provided screenshot.